Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Improving the r -weights on the L2 norms of rho , sigma and alpha on Sigma

 This implies

 Let us apply $h$ times the differential operator $L$ to both sides of the previous display.
 We obtain

 Hence:

 Let us multiply the previous equation by $r$ and integrate on $\Sigma_{t_2^*}$ with respect to the form $r^{-2} \de \Sigma_{t^*}$.
+Regarding term $(1)$, we have, by an application of the Leibniz rule,

-The error terms arising from $(1)$ and the terms $(2)$ can be estimated by the uniform $L^2$ estimates of Equation~(\ref{eq:unifl2}):
+The terms $(1')$ and the terms arising from $(2)$ can be estimated by the uniform $L^2$ estimates of Equation~(\ref{eq:unifl2}) in Proposition~\ref{prop:energy} in the following way:

-Furthermore, we can estimate the terms in $(3)$ by the $L^2$ estimates in Propositon~\ref{prop:energy} (the $r$-weights are lower on $\alpha$).
+Similarly, we can estimate the terms in $(3)$ again by the $L^2$ estimates \eqref{eq:unifl2} (recall that those estimates give control over $r$-\emph{weighted} angular derivatives).
 We also estimate $(4)$ by the bootstrap assumptions and the uniform $L^2$ bounds of Equation~(\ref{eq:unifl2}), as in Lemma~\ref{lem:bsrho}.

 We therefore obtain, for $m \leq l$,